 Tucked away inside a canyon of the Desert National Wildlife Refuge is the Hidden Forest Cabin.
-Built around 1900 by folks unknown, the rustic, single room log cabin was once used by Nevada game wardens in 1936 when the Desert NWR was established.
+Built around 1900 by folks unknown, the rustic, single-room log cabin was once used by Nevada game wardens in 1936 when the Desert NWR was established.
 More recently, in 2008-2010, the cabin underwent restoration work by volunteers and the Desert NWR staff.
-It is open for overnight use on a first come-first served basis.
-The cabin consists of a wood-fired stove, bed, and table and chairs.
-A small kitchen area is stocked with a few can goods that people bring up for emergencies.
+It is open for overnight use on a first-come, first-served basis.
+The cabin consists of a wood-fired stove, bed, table, and chairs.
+A small kitchen area is stocked with a few canned goods that people bring up for emergencies.
 Please use Backcountry Cabin Etiquette and keep the cabin clean and in better shape than you found it.

 To reach the cabin, you’ll need to hike 5 miles up Deadman Canyon.
 It’s a long, steady grade up the canyon from the creosote and Joshua tree-covered Mojave Desert into scrubby Pinyon pines and, eventually, the cool shade of the Hidden Forest of the high country.
 This isolated stand of tall Ponderosa pines and white fir trees is an uncommon and welcome sight.
 The Hidden Forest extends for a couple of miles along the canyon, and the trail leads you right to the cabin.